Drones for law enforcement?

 Police forces in India have already begun using drones to keep an eye on large events to begin with, and in some cases, to improve the quality of night patrols.
 It is possible to bring forth a robust law enforcement drone policy in India to keep the largest democracy safe, even with the current size of the police force.

 In many ways, this technological intervention is just the beginning.
 India is the fastest growing large economy in the world right now, and our focus is towards development at a high velocity.
-Law enforcement, especially maintaining order on the ground, is critical to ensure that things keep moving smoothly in order to make that progress possible.
+Drones for law enforcement, especially while maintaining order on the ground, are critical to ensure that things keep moving smoothly in order to make that progress possible.
 With more people moving to major cities, one of the first things to breakdown will be traffic management and population density.
 Without proper police monitoring, it will come in the way of how we function- are we going to have 3 hour long commutes resulting in a loss of thousands of working hours in a day?

 Deploying police drones to execute the smallest and simplest of tasks is a reliable step forward to ensure that life works for everyone in India.